computer-lab/computerlab.io/source/_posts/are-you-advanced-basic.md

 I began by asking people on Feeld if they resemble their profiles.
 Why doesn't anyone find this as funny as I do?

 As a pickup line this has not proved very workable - I guess people think I'm asking whether or not their photos are real?

-Anyway this line of thought is also amusing, at least to me.
+This line of thought is also amusing, at least to me.

 ![img_389a69e6c2ef-1](https://user-images.githubusercontent.com/28285201/37328129-5ee92770-266f-11e8-838c-68220f3e5bf1.jpeg)